fathzer/docker-mail-service/README.md

 - AUTHORIZED_DEST (optional): A comma separated list of recipient emails that will be accepted be the service.
 This allows you to prevent an attacker from using your service to send junk emails to anybody.
 If this variable is not defined, all recipients are authorized.
-- JAVA__OPTS: command line options passed to the java virtual machine.
-It is typically used to set the memory size (example -eJAVA__OPTS="-Xmx128m").
+- JAVA_OPTS: command line options passed to the java virtual machine.
+It is typically used to set the memory size (example -e "JAVA_OPTS=-Xmx128m").

 ## Open API documentation
 After the server is launched, open api documentation is available at [http://127.0.0.1:8080/v3/api-docs](http://127.0.0.1:8080/v3/api-docs).